 The Competition satisfies nationally adopted standards in English Language Arts and THEATER Education.

-According to the Common Core State Standards in English Language Arts, by the end of Grade 12 students are expected to:
+According to the Common Core State Standards in English Language Arts, students are expected to:

 - proficiently read and comprehend increasingly complex texts (including dramas and poems) both in and outside the classroom;